ibm-cloud-docs/Registry/registry_overview.md

 Docker is required only if you want to push or pull images.

-Docker V2 Schema 2 images are supported.
+Docker V2 schema 2 images are supported.
 Manifest lists are also supported.
-For more information, see [Docker: Image Manifest Version 2, Schema 2](https://docs.docker.com/registry/spec/manifest-v2-2/){: external}.
+For more information, see [Docker: Image Manifest Version 2, schema 2](https://docs.docker.com/registry/spec/manifest-v2-2/){: external}.

-Docker V2 Schema 1 images are discontinued and you can't push them to {{site.data.keyword.registrylong_notm}} anymore.
+Docker V2 schema 1 images are discontinued and you can't push them to {{site.data.keyword.registrylong_notm}} anymore.
 {: note}